cryogen-project/cryogen-docs/resources/templates/md/docs/configuration.md

 </tr>
 <tr>
 <td>`rss-filters`</td>
-<td>Specific tags for which you want to create a separate RSS feed for</td>
+<td>Specific tags for which you want to create a separate RSS feed.</td>
 </tr>
 <tr>
 <td>`recent-posts`</td>